These Delicious Mashed Sweet Potatoes are a super easy and healthy side dish for the holidays or any time of the year.

 - Top with candied pecans or your favorite toasted nut

-- Sweeten with honey or brown sugar
+- Sweeten with honey, or coconut sugar

 - Add cinnamon, nutmeg or both

-- Sprinkle some Herb Salt on top
+- Sprinkle some of my DIY Garden Herb Salt on top

 I love mashed sweet potatoes!
 And my favorite way to serve them is with some maple syrup, vegan butter and garlic.
 Depending on what else I’m serving with the potatoes, I will either add some cinnamon or herbs to the potatoes as well.

-For recipes to pair with this side dish, please give these a try:
+And, for recipes to pair with this side dish, please give these a try:

 - Herb-Roasted Boneless Leg of Lamb

-- Herb Crusted Cornish Game Hens
+- Herb-Crusted Cornish Game Hens

 - Hearty Autumn-Harvest Salad with Apples